sveetch/sveedocuments/README.rst

 Permissions
 -----------

-sveedocuments make usage of `django-guardian`_ to manage 'per object permissions' or 'global permissions'.
+sveedocuments make usage of Django permissions and groups.

-Actually you need to use the Django admin and be a staff user with the right permissions for managing Page or Insert objects to add these permissions for your users.
+Actually you need to use the Django admin and be a staff user with the right permissions for managing permissions for your users.

-And so, you can add the needed permissions globally to the all documents within each user accounts.
-Or you can add a permission for a specific object in its edit page (in Django admin) using the link named *Object permissions*.
+And so, you can add the needed permissions globally to all documents within each user accounts.

 * All users can see the sitemap and visible pages;
 * Users with ``sveedocuments.add_page`` permission can create new pages;